zlyreed/TIRED/README.md

   - Towards a three-dimensional framework of centrally regulated and goal-directed exercise behaviour: a narrative review.[(Venhorst and Noakes, 2018)](https://www.ncbi.nlm.nih.gov/pubmed/28835409)

+- Related to Ratings of Perceived Exertion (RPE)
+  - Role of Ratings of Perceived Exertion during Self-Paced Exercise: What are We Actually Measuring? [(Abbiss, 2015)](https://www.ncbi.nlm.nih.gov/pubmed/?term=role+of+ratings+of+perceived+exertion+during+self-paced+exercise)
+  - Counterpoint: Afferent feedback from fatigued locomotor muscles is not an important determinant of endurance exercise performance.[(Marcora, 2010)](https://www.ncbi.nlm.nih.gov/pubmed/?term=PMID%3A+20118347)

 - Others:
   - Point: Afferent feedback from fatigued locomotor muscles is an important determinant of endurance exercise performance. [(Amann, 2010)](https://www.ncbi.nlm.nih.gov/pubmed/19729588)
   - Physical exercise-induced fatigue: the role of serotonergic and dopaminergic systems. [(Cordeiro LMS, 2017)](https://www.ncbi.nlm.nih.gov/pubmed/29069229)